amalay/terraform-azure/learning/day-02/README.md

   organization = "<Your organization name in terraform cloud>"  # Ex.
 "AV"

   workspaces {
-    name = "Your repository name in terraform cloud"            # Ex. "terraform-azure"
+    name = "Your workspace name in terraform cloud"            # Ex. "terraform-azure"
     # prefix = "my-app-"    # For multiple workspaces
   }
 }